 The next phase of virus control will involve progressive relaxation of interventions

-Ranking interventions by cost-effectiveness, we can identify the interventions that should be relaxed first.
-The categories of interventions are listed in Figure 3 from those with the highest cost-effectiveness on the left, to those with the lowest cost-effectiveness on the right.
+To rank interventions by cost-effectiveness, we can identify the interventions that should be relaxed first.
+Figure 3 shows the categories of interventions from those with the highest cost-effectiveness on the left, to those with the lowest cost-effectiveness on the right.

 Figure 3: Prioritised Interventions by Category

-Using this framework, and our initial illustrative numbers, domestic travel restrictions would be eased first, since in this example such a relaxation would not result in exceeding the critical R = 1.
+Using this framework, and our initial illustrative numbers, the government would first ease domestic travel restrictions, since in this example such a relaxation would not result in exceeding the critical R = 1.
 Of course, this is illustrative only.
-The actual cost effectiveness ranking of the various interventions can only be estimated once more data has been gathered and more analysis done.
+We can only estimate the actual cost effectiveness ranking of the various interventions with additional data and analysis.

 In conclusion

-Our proposed framework, properly applied, can provide a foundation for the difficult policy decisions of if, when and which interventions to relax.
+Our proposed framework can provide a foundation for the difficult policy decisions of if, when and which interventions to relax.
 To properly apply the framework, we need to gather and assess information on the economic costs of the various interventions.
 Additional, more in-depth analysis is required before applying the framework to ease any restrictions.
-If we can get the evidence, then we can use this framework to find the most cost-effective way to protect New Zealanders against the corona virus epidemic.
+With the evidence, we can use this framework to find the most cost-effective way to protect New Zealanders against the epidemic.

 [1] This is known as the ‘basic reproduction number’ R0.
 Estimates for the R0 of COVID 19 range between 2 and 3 (James et al., 2020).